gzhuldas/AB_test_Megaline/README.md

 ### Tasks description:
 1. Assisted Yandex analytics team with telecom operator Megaline.
 2. Carried out preliminary analysis of the plans based on a relatively small client selection.
-3. Analyzed clients' behavior and determine which prepaid plan brings in more revenue.
+3. Analyzed clients' behavior and determined which prepaid plan brings in more revenue.

 ### Description of the plans: